canonical/opensearch-operator/docs/how-to/recover-from-attached-storage.md

 Checking the logs, it is possible to see the unit is waiting for the cluster to become available and intermittently listing its last-known peers that are now unreachable.
-The following message on the logs will show up:
+The following message will appear in the logs:

 ```text
 sudo journalctl -u snap.opensearch.daemon -f